opensearch-project/documentation-website/_getting-started/intro.md

 and | 2
 beast | 2

-In addition to the document ID, OpenSearch stores the position of the word within that document for phrase queries, where words must appear next to each other.
+In addition to the document ID, OpenSearch stores the position of the word within the document for running phrase queries, where words must appear next to each other.

 ## Relevance